 - Nice symmetry in the first sentence: slower / mover; faster / die.

 - Had this been a speech in real life, it would almost certainly have gone on for longer than three minutes.
 The ending would likely have been different, perhaps with a repeat of the call to action.

 - The language in the speech was, for the most part, simple and easy to understand.
 A speech does not have to be peppered with long, complicated words to be effective.
 To the contrary, the most effective speeches use simple words enhanced by the occasional sophisticated word as was done here, especially at the end.

-- For the first half of the speech, Clooney stood still with his hands in his pockets.
+- For the first half of the speech in Up in the Air, Clooney stood still with his hands in his pockets.
 It is almost never a good idea to stand with your hands in your pockets.
 Compare it with the second half of the speech when he did use a few gestures.
 Much better.

 - Clooney maintains eye contact with the audience throughout the speech.
 He does tend to focus on the people directly in front of him, though.
 (Probably for the camera.)
 Don’t forget the people along the sides and back of the room.